arshinx/iOS-Weather-App/README.md

 D) Downloading Data Asynchronously as JSON [Completed]

-E) Interact with the API & Populate the View [In Progress...]
+E) Interact with the API & Populate the View [Completed]

+F) Refactor using Codable to simplify manual implementation [Completed]

+G) Detect User Location [Pending..]